 CloudFront Components

-- Origin is the server or service that hosts the content such as S3 bucket or Web Server – an EC2 instance, an Elastic Load Balancer, or Route 53.
+- Origin is the server or service that hosts the content.

 - Distribution is a CloudFront configuration of a specific implementation.
 It is the name that is given to the specific CDN.